 Salt and pepper

 Cover with saran wrap and let marinate in the refrigerator for about an hour.
-You can either grill the fish or bake in the oven for ~15 minutes on 375 degrees F (until flaky and no longer pink, but not dry).
+You can either grill the fish or bake in the oven for ~15 minutes on 375 degrees F (until flaky and no longer pink, but not overcooked and dry).

 Serve on warm corn tortillas topped with cole slaw, guacamole and salsa.

 2 TBSP onion, minced

 2-3 TBSP fresh lemon juice (or use Nellie and Joe’s)

 Tabasco, to taste